panosangel/alt-wiki/Development/Code Style - Configure Prettier.md

 ## Configure

 Next, I recommend you set up a configuration file.
 This has the added benefit that regardless of what editor your team members use, they will all reference the same configuration file.

 Prettier has defaults, and so you only need to specify the options you wish to override.
-However, I like to be explicit so that any developer on your team knows exactly what rules are being applied.

-Create a `.prettierrc` file:
+Create a file `.prettierrc` in the top level folder of the project and add the following configuration:

 ```json
 {